Verify 2FA Documentation

 Connect providers

-TypingDNA will provide the first 200 one-time passwords (OTP) in the Sandbox environment.
+If Verify 2FA runs in RoT mode, TypingDNA will only provide the first 200 one-time passwords (OTP) in the Sandbox environment.
 After that, a corresponding channel provider account must be linked from within the Verify Dashboard.
 In both Sandbox and Production environments, these gateways will be used on your behalf to send OTP verification codes to the users via email (Sendgrid) or SMS (Twilio).

 Failure to connect a channel account, after the first 200 OTP codes are sent, will result in an error message if an attempt is made to verify or enroll a user through that channel.
 Any traffic limitations that your gateway provider accounts are subject to, will affect the Verify 2FA flow, if reached.